-At SFL, early childhood education is about developing the “whole child” and as such our resources take into account a child’s social-emotional, physical, cognitive, language & literacy development and approaches to learning to assist in preparation for school readiness, improve their educational outcomes, and lay the foundation for the life-long success.
+At SFL, early childhood education is about developing the “whole child” and as such our resources take into account a child’s social-emotional, physical, cognitive, language & literacy development and approaches to learning to assist in preparation for school readiness, improve their educational outcomes, and lay the foundation for their life-long success.

-We are also committed to growing and empowering the ECE professionals!
+We are also committed to growing and empowering ECE professionals!
 We offer support for practical learning and implementation of beneficial strategies in early childhood program settings, that helps programs:

-- aspire to and meet high quality field standards
+- aspire to and meet high-quality field standards

 - effectively care for and educate young children from birth through PreK